 I think the whole experience of working as a team was really fun and let me get to know my classmates more

 opportunity to spend time with classmates, older students, and faculty mentor.

-- The Stanford Medical School Cup (SMS Cup) is an annual field day event to foster community building within and between learning communities.
+- The Stanford Medicine Student Cup (SMS Cup) is an annual field day event to foster community building within and between learning communities.
 Faculty members serve as team coaches and cheer for their students as they engage in friendly competition in a series of events including relay races, field games, and trivia.
 Students have called it a “great way to de-stress” and an “opportunity to spend time with classmates, older students, and faculty mentors.”
-In 2017, more than 90 students, faculty, and staff members participated.
+In 2021, more than 90 students, faculty, and staff members participated.

 TLC - Tuesday Lounging and Conversation

 TLC was conceived by the Ears for Peers peer counselors to create and promote a safe space for discussion for medical students and bioscience students and community building.
 The Ears for Peers and BioPeers peer counselors host the hour-long TLC which are scheduled five times a quarter in the student lounge.
 All students are invited and converse.
 Warm drinks, snacks, and a welcoming environment are provided.
 Please stop in.